WFP-VAM/RBC-RTM/README.md

     The function auto-replaces the variable names in a dataframe as specified in the pipeline input file, it iterates over each column to replace the variable name.

     it has three main parameters "**data**" the dataset in a dataframe structure, '**old_names**' a vector of the original names and '**new_names**' the new desired names.

+-   **base_weights**

+    this function calculate design weights using the population figures included in the weights input table for each country, the only parameter is the country name and it should be inserted as a string value and it returns the master table including the variable "base_weights".

+    use this function for each country separately as it doesn't allow for calculating the weights for more than one country at the same time.